inDEPTHlab/GenR-run-GWAS/README.md

 # How to run a GWAS in Generation R (for dummies)
 Hi, you are about to enter the magic circle of people that can run a GWAS, welcome.
 You are going to need a little bit of UNIX witchery for this one, but if that sounds uninviting, no worries, you will have me (…and google) on your side every step of the way.
-We are going to use R for phenotype preparation and Rvtest to run the actual GWAS, but first things first.
+We are going to use `R` for phenotype preparation and `Rvtest` to run the actual GWAS, but first things first:

 ## 0    | Set up access to GENA and to the genetic / phenotype data
 You will need access to our **GENA** server where the genotype files are stored, and of course also permission to access the phenotype data.
 So, start by sending some emails.
 Marijn Verkerk (m.verkerk@erasmusmc.nl) will help you create an account on GENA.
 This will be accessible via remote shell (SSH) using your microsection credentials, but you can also ask for permission to use `MobaXterm` (a SSH client) on your SOM or Mijnwerkplek environment.
 This will make access a little bit easier and I am going to assume you are using MobaXterm in this tutorial.

 So, once the app becomes available you can launch it.